uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/getting-started.md

 - All of the commands listed below **must be run under the root of the project**.

-- Services can be shut down at any point by entering `CTRL-C`.
+- Services can be shut down at any point by entering `CTRL-C` or, for services executing in the background, `CTRL-D`.
+This automatically shuts stops and destroys the active Docker containers.

-- The PostgreSQL database's data is persisted as a Docker volume called "pgdata", which is saved as a folder under the project root and ignored by Git.
-Because the project's Docker containers are run as the root user, you will need to assign yourself ownership of the directory if you'd like to delete or modify it (`sudo chown -R <username> pgdata`).
+- Data from the PostgreSQL databases are persisted in the Docker volumes "pgdata_small" and "pgdata_large", which are saved as folders under the project root and ignored by Git.
+Because the project's Docker containers are run as the root user, you will need to assign yourself ownership of the directories if you'd like to delete or modify it (e.g., `sudo chown -R <username> pgdata_small`).

-- For all commands, pgAdmin is provided as a GUI for the PostgreSQL database.
-To use pgAdmin, navigate to `localhost:443` in a web browser, select `servers` in the dropdown in the lefthand sidebar, and log in with the password `postgres` when prompted. **[Browse tables and query the loaded data](https://www.pgadmin.org/docs/pgadmin4/latest/user_interface.html#user-interface)** using raw SQL statements.
+- For all commands, pgAdmin is provided as a GUI for the PostgreSQL databases.
+To use pgAdmin, navigate to `localhost:443` in a web browser, select `servers` in the dropdown in the lefthand sidebar, click on the database you would like to inspect, and then log in with the password `postgres` when prompted. **[Browse tables and query the loaded data](https://www.pgadmin.org/docs/pgadmin4/latest/user_interface.html#user-interface)** using raw SQL statements.

 ### Run Full-Stack Application